The Dry Haircut: What You Need to Know

 In the curly hair world, there are a number of techniques one can use to get a haircut.
 One of the most popular techniques is the dry haircut for curly hair.
-Women often choose the dry haircut over a wet one, as curls shrink when wet and a curly haircut on wet hair can leave you with an uneven haircut.
+Women often choose the dry haircut over a wet one, as curls shrink when wet and a curly haircut on wet hair can leave you with an uneven haircut or worst yet — an unwanted cut.

 For most women, when it comes to getting a dry haircut, they often wonder if they should just take matters into their own hands, or if they should just find a hairstylist that is skilled in this area.
 We don’t suggest cutting your hair on your own because yes, there are plenty of hairstylists that can perform a professional dry cut on you.
 We’re here to help with tips on how to find the right stylist.